forax/write_your_dynamic_language_runtime/smalljs.md

 instance creation
 --
-when creating an instance, the fields value are evaluated in the order of declaration.
+when creating an instance, the field values are evaluated in the order of declaration.
 For example
 ```
 var foo = {